 Actions in process

 HI is working to reduce the threat of cluster munitions and explosive remnants of war in Laos.
 Its teams of mine clearance experts work alongside villagers affected by the presence of these weapons.
 They clear the land, destroy the devices and raise local people’s awareness of the dangers they represent.
-These operations to clear landmines and other explosive devices are deployed in four of the worst affected districts in Savannakhet province.
-Since 2006, HI’s teams have cleared over 3,500,000m² of land and destroyed some 24,000 explosive remnants of war in Laos.

 Finally, HI works to improve the care provided to people requiring rehabilitation.
 The organisation collaborates with public bodies in developing the country’s rehabilitation sector and provides training for professionals working in this field.